Back and Bicep Workout: The Ultimate Strength Routine

 FAQs

-Q1: Can beginners follow this back and bicep workout?
+Q1: Can beginners follow this upper-body pull routine?

 Yes, just start with lighter weights and reduce sets if needed.

-Q2: How often should I do a back and bicep workout?
+Q2: How often should I train this pull-focused routine?

 1–2 times per week with at least 48 hours of recovery in between.